CPSSD/TicTacNode/commandclient/README.md

 $ ./cmdclient
 ```

-.
 The program will ask you if you want to use the default host or change to a different host.
-Press y to use the default host cpssd4-web.computing.dcu.ie:80/
+Press y to use the default host cpssd4-web.computing.dcu.ie:80/ and n to use an alternitive host.